r-vis/r-vis.github.io/doc/home/simulation-code/index.md

 The output returned by the executive function is a single list, matrix, or data frame.
 If a list, then each element must be a numerical vector, and all elements must be the same length.
-In all cases, items must be named;
-list elements have tags; matrices and data frames have column names.
+In all cases, items must be named: list elements have tags; matrices and data frames have column names.

 The first element (if a list), or the first column (if a matrix or data frame),